zloishaman1337/cratedig/README.md

 pip install -e ".[download,metadata]"  # + downloaders + MusicBrainz/Discogs
 ```

-`ffmpeg` must be on PATH for YouTube audio extraction and waveform rendering.
+`ffmpeg` must be on PATH for YouTube audio extraction and best waveform decoding.
 Without `ffmpeg`, YouTube downloads fall back to yt-dlp's native bestaudio file.
+Waveform rendering falls back to `soundfile` for formats it can decode.
 `ffplay` must be on PATH for TUI playback.

 ## Configure